Samsung/tizen-docs/docs/application/native/guides/ui/tzsh-softkey.md

 ## Get Expandable Status of Softkey Window

 To know the state of current expandable state of softkey service's window, call the `tzsh_softkey_global_expand_state_get` function.
-The softkey service's window may be expandable or inexpandable.
+The softkey service's window will be expandable or inexpandable depend on expandable state.

 ```
    int ret;